Kinaetron/kinaetron.github.io/content/posts/IntroPost.md

 So why didn't I go down the typical path of using Unity ?

 - Fully featured game engines like that are usually developed by large public traded companies and large publicy companies put their shareholders above their consumer base.
-I've had this to myself before with the discontinuation of XNA and watched it happen with the Flash.
+I've had this play out to myself before with the discontinuation of XNA and watched it happen with the Flash.

 Ok so why not Godot, It's open source and a lot of people using it say it's great.